marcmajcher/killbase/README.md

 7) Count the number of currently contracted assassins.

-8) Find the lowest total cost to complete all active contracts.
+8) Find the lowest total cost to complete all assigned contracts.

 9) Add a new contract: Snake Plisken, New York, (find a photo), security 5, budget 35, Client is Marcellus Wallace.